IU-PR/Capstone_project/content/docs/2024/Bookrooms/week5.md

 - We significantly improved the visual appeal of the 3D model by:
   * Enhanced Walls: We implemented more realistic and visually appealing wall textures, adding detail and depth to the 3D environment.
   * Inertial Camera Movement: We introduced inertial camera movement, making navigation smoother and more intuitive for users exploring the 3D campus.
 - We modeled two floors of the university building, creating a detailed representation of the physical space.
-These models are ready for integration with the frontend, allowing users to visually navigate and explore the university's buildings in a realistic way.
+These models are ready for integration with the frontend, allowing users to visually navigate and explore the university's building in a realistic way.

 ### **Challenges & Solutions**

-...
+???

 ### **Conclusions & Next Steps**